rfern565/TradeAlgo_S/README.md

 Limits trades to 10 per day to manage risk.
 Runs continuously and resets trading count daily.
 Fetches real-time stock data using Yahoo Finance.

+Currently working on:
+Optimizing for specific market conditions